rezroo/extra-credit/README.md

-The content here represents material I share with students as questions come up in the class.
-I host these for myself under trainer.edu.mirantis.com/reza because I explicitly tell students that Mirantis is not responsible for this content, and if they have any future questions related to them, they have to come to me, not Mirantis support/education.
+The content here represents material to share with students as questions come up in the class.
+It is important to note that Mirantis is not responsible for supporting the content included here, and the instructors choose to share them at their own discretion.
+Any future questions related to them should be sent directly to the instructor, and not Mirantis support/education.